Psianturi/neuro-decode/README.md

 ## Three Main Services

-### 1. Family Assistant
+### 1. Session Orchestrator

-Family Assistant is the main brain of the product flow.
+Session Orchestrator is the main brain of the product flow.
 It is the service that owns the live caregiver session.

 Its responsibilities are: